A Cram\'er-von Mises Approach to Incentivizing Truthful Data Sharing: Omitted application algorithms

 To facilitate data sharing between a buyer and agents, a mechanism must first determine how much data agents should be asked to collect based on the cost of data collection $\commoncost$, and the buyer's valuation function $\val$.
 To do this, suppose that the buyer could collect data himself.
 In this case, he would choose to collect $\nnopt:=\argmax_{n\in\NN}\rbr{\val(n)-\cost n}$ points to maximize his utility.
 However, as he cannot, when there are $\numagents$ agents, the mechanism will ask each of them to collect $\frac{\nnopt}{\numagents}$ points on his behalf in exchange for payments.

 An important detail is that for the marketplace to be feasible, an agent's expected payment must outweigh the cost of data collection.
-This requirement is reflected in the technical condition in Proposition~\ref{prop:designing-a-data-marketplace}, which at a high level says that the change in an agents expected payment with respect to $\nni$, when collecting $\frac{\nnopt}{\numagents}$ points, is at least $\commoncost$.
+This requirement is reflected in the first technical condition in Proposition~\ref{prop:designing-a-data-marketplace}, which at a high level says that the change in an agents expected payment with respect to $\nni$, when collecting $\frac{\nnopt}{\numagents}$ points, is at least $\commoncost$.
 This can be thought of requiring that the derivative with repect to $\nni$, of the expected payment at $\frac{\nnopt}{\numagents}$, be at least $\commoncost$.
+We also assume that $\bayesprior$ is not degnerate for all the features and there are deminishing returns for collecting and submitting more data under Algorithm~\ref{alg:general-cvms}.

-When this condition holds, Proposition~\ref{prop:designing-a-data-marketplace} shows that it is individually rational for a buyer to participate in the marketplace, and in agents' best interest to collect $\frac{\nnopt}{\numagents}$ points and submit them truthfully.
+When these condition holds, Proposition~\ref{prop:designing-a-data-marketplace} shows that it is individually rational for a buyer to participate in the marketplace, and in agents' best interest to collect $\frac{\nnopt}{\numagents}$ points and submit them truthfully.

 The idea of Algorithm~\ref{alg:a-data-marketplace} is to determine what fraction of \( \frac{ \val(\nnopt) }{\numagents} \) to pay agent $i$ based on the quality of her submission, as measured by $\teststati$.